 We found that the level of income affected the savings rate in this study area.
 The higher income persons were more likely to save money or invest for the future higher benefits than those with low revenue; this result presented among overall savers as well as when divided individuals into groups according to range of ages.
 Main aims were to find savings to spend in their retirement, to fund education for their children, and to plan for housing respectively.
-The desired benefits from savings or investments for the retirement period shows that each individual has to rely on 1) his/her own revenue gained during the working time and 2) an interest or dividend from the principal.
-This is consistent with the changing of age structure of the Thai population which the average tends to be higher, or so called aging society [8], [16].
+The desired benefits from savings or investments for the retirement period shows that each individual has to rely on 1) his/her own income during the working time and 2) an interest or dividend from the principal.
+This is consistent with the changing of age structure of the Thai population which the average tends to be higher, or so called aging society [8], [15], [16].
 Evidences from the findings announce the savings or investments form in 12 patterns that every household has savings through 1) Deposit in commercial banks because they are aware of its being low-risk and the service is convenient to access; yet, it gives a low return.
-2) The Government Saving Bank Lottery, 3) Real estate, 4) Life Insurance Policy of which the benefit also reduces tax in time savings, 5) Investment in gold bullion and jewelry.
-The interesting points for this topic are, lower than 50 percent of the investors managed their saving by 6) Investment in Common Stock in The Stock Exchange of Thailand, 7) Deposit with the Cooperative, 8) Government bonds, 9) Equity Fund, 10) Mutual Fund, 11) Bill of Exchange from Commercial Bank and 12) Corporate bonds.
+2) Real estate, 3) The Government Saving Bank Lottery, 4) Life Insurance Policy of which the benefit also reduces tax in time savings, 5) Investment in gold bullion and jewelry.
+The interesting points for this topic are, lower than 50 percent of the investors managed their saving by 6) Investment in Common Stock in The Stock Exchange of Thailand, 7) Deposit with the Cooperative, 8) Government bonds, 9) Mutual Fund, 10) Bill of Exchange from Commercial Bank 11) Equity Fund and 12) Corporate bonds.
 The savings or investment in the latter group provided higher returns (may even be higher than the inflation rate) than the first group but it requires that those savings must be knowledgeable as presented in Figure 7.

-Figure 7
+Figure 7 Phatthalung Household Saving Patterns

-For qualitative research technique by an in-depth interview with 15 savers showed their vision that "SAVINGS" was essential for everyone.
+For qualitative research technique by an in-depth interview with 15 savers showed their vision that "SAVINGS or Investment in the Safety Assets" was essential for everyone.
 The highest proportion of savings was distributed to deposit in commercial bank, invest in life insurance policies and deposit in their office saving co-operation.
-As for the high revenue household or the new family, they allocated the investment in the property: land, building including perennial plant and sometimes in the bullion.
+As for the high revenue household or the new family, they allocated the investment in the property: land, building including perennial plant and sometimes in the bullion and jewelry.